-This paper estimates the pay premium from CEO incentive compensation.
-Using detailed U.S. CEO contract compensation data and simulation analysis, we find that CEOs with riskier pay packages are paid a premium from pay at risk that represents 15% of total pay.
-The premium correlates positively with proxies for CEO risk aversion.
-We decompose the premium into its bonus, stock, and option grant components.
-We find a significant premium in stock grants, but not in bonus or option grants.
-Our estimates of the pay premium can serve as a benchmark to compensation consultants.
+We estimate the pay premium associated with CEO incentive compensation.
+Using explicit detailed U.S. CEO compensation contract data and simulation analysis, we find that CEOs with riskier pay packages receive a premium for pay at risk that represents 15% of total pay.
+The premium is positively correlated with proxies for CEO risk aversion, but implied risk aversion values suggest that the premium is economically smaller than suggested by prior studies.
+We perform our tests using a variety of proxies to measure the variance of pay and find consistent evidence of economically small pay risk premiums.
+These results are consistent with recent findings suggesting that risk may have a more limited effect over the level of pay than previously thought.